English terms

 - Category:English coordinated triples: English coordinated triples.

-source as other terms in the same language, but by different routes, and
+- Category:English doublets: English terms that trace their etymology from ultimately the same source as other terms in the same language, but by different routes, and often with subtly or substantially different meanings.

 - Category:English ellipses: English terms that are shortened versions of longer expressions.